Looping

 **Explanation:**

-• In the do-while loop, the message is printed and i is incremented inside the loop.
+* In the `do-while` loop, the message is printed and `i` is incremented inside the loop.
 The loop will run at least once even if the condition is false initially.

 These are the main types of loops in Java.
 They enable you to repeat code execution based on specific conditions, allowing for efficient and controlled iterations in your programs.